-Whole Wheat Deep Dish Skillet Pizza – Soft, flavorful, homemade, MILE-HIGH Whole Wheat Pizza Dough topped with tomatoes, delicious herbs and lotsa cheese!
+This Whole Wheat Deep Dish Skillet Pizza is an easy homemade pizza with MILE-HIGH whole wheat pizza dough.
+Topped with tomatoes, delicious herbs and lotsa cheese!

 Hey Hey, TGIF!
 I’m about to woot-woot!!
 If I could, I would hug Fridays.